chris-short/chrisshort.net/content/cv/index.md

 ## Professional Experience

-### Senior Developer Advocate, Amazon Web Services Kubernetes — Detroit, MI — Oct 2021 to Present
+### Senior Developer Advocate, Amazon Web Services — Detroit, MI — Oct 2021 to Present

 * Launched [EKS.news](https://eks.news/), a newsletter covering the latest updates on Amazon Elastic Kubernetes Service (EKS); an additional mechanism to inform customers about new features and updates.